swati24081992/MATH-F212/PythonReview/PythonInstallation.md

  ![image](https://github.com/coursesAM/APL405W24/assets/109568856/9462e2ef-43a2-4a1a-9de9-0a33dd47f09a)

-* Install PyTorch in this new environment.
+* Install PyTorch in this new environment by typing in the following command.
+This command is obtained from the PyTorch website based on computer specifications

 ```
 conda install pytorch torchvision torchaudio cpuonly -c pytorch